The basic structure of tatami is simple, comprising Toko (filling), omote (surface), and heri (border).

 All board 15mm thick

-2 Tatami-omote(cover)
+2 Tatami-omote(surface)

 Omote is graded.
 The highest grade of omote is generally found in scared places like shrines and temples, wealthy homes, and important spaces.